 Sometimes spyware is included along with genuine software, and/or may unknowingly come from a legitimate or malicious website.

 The most common Spyware is:

-- Gator Spyware - Gator is installed by users as a password vault.
+- Gator Spyware – Gator is installed by users as a password vault.
 That means that passwords can be recalled for you automatically when visiting sites.
 The trade-off for this service is that you have to endure pop-ups when visiting certain sites.
-Claria, the maker of Gator,has cleaned up its act a little by labeling the pop-up ads, but they're still annoying.
+Claria, the maker of Gator,has cleaned up its act a little by labelling the pop-up ads, but they’re still annoying.

-- 180SearchAssistant Spyware - This software either serves ads in pop-ups or pops up website windows based on your keyword searches.
-This software usually comes bundled with other "freebie" type software installs like emoticons or wallpaper.
-Newer versions of the software have an add/remove program uninstall item.
+- 180SearchAssistant Spyware – This software either serves ads in pop-ups or pops up website windows based on your keyword searches.
+This software usually comes bundled with other “freebie” type software installs like emoticons or wallpaper.
+Newer versions of the software have an add/remove program to uninstall the item.

-- Huntbar Software Spyware - Now here's an annoying piece of software.
+- Huntbar Software Spyware – Now here’s an annoying piece of software.
 Huntbar installs a toolbar onto internet explorer and windows explorer windows.
 It changes your home page and search page settings to point to their servers.
 If you use another search engine, Huntbar will redirect you to theirs.
-Great stuff.
 Oh, and it puts a 15% drain on memory resources.

 - Cydoor Spyware – This software usually comes with P2P software, ie. peer to peer.
 Again, it barrages you with a series of pop up advertisements.
 It also tracks usage information.

 - ISTbar Spyware – Yet another unwanted piece of software.
 ISTbar does “drive-by” install via ActiveX and java script.
 Basically, that means that you visit a site and it tries to install itself to your computer without permission.
 The Active-x control installs a toolbar that pushes information to my-internet.info and blazefind.com.